Highlands County Domestic Violence Shelter

-The Family Safehouse in Sebring is intended to be a place of refuge for battered women and their children.
-Operated by Peace River Center, a nonprofit community mental health organization serving Highlands, Hardee, and Polk Counties, this Safehouse offers a safe haven for women suffering domestic violence.
+The Highlands County Domestic Violence Shelter in Sebring is intended to be a place of refuge for battered women and their children.
+Operated by Peace River Center, a nonprofit community mental health organization serving Highlands, Hardee, and Polk Counties, this shelter offers a safe haven for victims of domestic violence.

 Prior to 1995, women encountering abuse had limited places to seek protection in our community.
-The Champion for Children Foundation, in partnership with the Highlands County Board of Commissioners, Children’s Services Council, and County Human Services Department, raised community awareness sufficient to acquire critical funding to purchase and renovate a home for women and their children to be safe.
+The Champion for Children Foundation, in partnership with the Highlands County Board of Commissioners, Children’s Services Council, and County Human Services Department, raised community awareness sufficient to acquire critical funding to purchase and renovate a home for victims and their children to find safe haven.

-Peace River Center is commended for a job well done and applauded for their willingness to operate this Safehouse.
+Peace River Center is commended for a job well done and applauded for their willingness to operate this shelter.
 They are truly making a difference in the lives of the women and children that they serve.
-For further information, call the Peace River Center at 1-800-627-5906 or visit their website: http://www.peace-river.com/
+For further information, call the Peace River Center at 1-800-627-5906 or visit their website: http://www.peace-river.com/.

 Peace River Center Safe House: